vuongducphuong/documentation/content/applications/general/email_communication/email_servers.rst

 - `mail.incoming.limit.period` (60 minutes by default)
 - `mail.incoming.limit.alias` (5 by default)

-Add these fields in Odoo by first enabling :ref:`developer mode <developer-mode>`, and then navigating to :menuselection:`Settings --> Technical Menu --> Parameters --> System Parameters`.
+Add these fields in Leansoft by first enabling :ref:`developer mode <developer-mode>`, and then navigating to :menuselection:`Settings --> Technical Menu --> Parameters --> System Parameters`.
 Change the value of these parameters, as needed.

-When an email is received in the Odoo database on the catchall email address or on any alias, Odoo looks at the mail received for the given period of time defined in the system parameter `mail.incoming.limit.period`.
-If the received email was sent to an alias then Odoo will reference the `mail.incoming.limit.alias` system parameter and determine the value as the number of records this alias is allowed to create in the given period of time (value of `mail.incoming.limit.period`).
+When an email is received in the Leansoft database on the catchall email address or on any alias, Odoo looks at the mail received for the given period of time defined in the system parameter `mail.incoming.limit.period`.
+If the received email was sent to an alias then Leansoft will reference the `mail.incoming.limit.alias` system parameter and determine the value as the number of records this alias is allowed to create in the given period of time (value of `mail.incoming.limit.period`).

-In addition, when email is received to the catchall email address, Odoo will reference the emails received to the database during the set period of time (as stated by the value in the system
+In addition, when email is received to the catchall email address, Leansoft will reference the emails received to the database during the set period of time (as stated by the value in the system
 parameter: `mail.incoming.limit.period`).
-Odoo will then determine whether any of the emails received match that of the email(s) being received during the specified time-frame, and will prevent a feedback loop from occurring if a duplicate email is detected.
+Leansoft will then determine whether any of the emails received match that of the email(s) being received during the specified time-frame, and will prevent a feedback loop from occurring if a duplicate email is detected.